mathewa6/MathJax-Node-Accessibility-Demo/readme.md

 1. Make sure [Node.js](https://nodejs.org/en/) is installed on the system.
 2. Download *MathJax-Node-Accessibility-Demo* and extract `MathJax-Node-Accessibility-Demo-master`.
 You can rename this folder.
 3. Navigate into the extracted folder.
-4. Adjust following *MathJax-Node-Accessibility-Demo* presets to your preffered values:
+4. Adjust following *MathJax-Node-Accessibility-Demo* presets to your preffered values.
+If you run *MathJax-Node-Accessibility-Demo* locally you can skip step 4:
    4.1 Open `modules/accessor.js` and adjust:
    - `apiKey` (line 9)
    - `salt` (line 10)